gabe565/CastSponsorSkip/README.md

 <details>
   <summary>Click to expand</summary>

-A Home Assistant addon is provided by @alexbelgium.
+A Home Assistant addon is provided by @alexbelgium and @bruvv.
 See [alexbelgium/hassio-addons](https://github.com/alexbelgium/hassio-addons/tree/master/sponsorblockcast) for installation instructions.
 </details>